Kariuki79/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 6. Inventing is a combination of brains and materials.
 The more brains you use, the less material you need A program that prints all possible different combinations of two digits

+7. islower
+A function that checks for lowercase letters